imalenica/medltmle/README.md

 Description
 -----------

 `medltmle` estimates the natural mediation effect for a longitudinal setting with time-varying mediators.
-This R package implements several estimators of the data dependent parameter (SE) and non-data dependent parameter (NE) for direct and indirect mediation effects over multiple time points, adjusting for measured time-varying confounding and informative right-censoring.
+This R package implements several estimators of the data dependent parameter and non-data dependent parameter (fully conditional on the past) for direct and indirect mediation effects over multiple time points, adjusting for measured time-varying confounding and informative right-censoring.
 The theoretical justifications for using either of the aforementioned parameters are outlined in the vignette.

 Currently available estimators include